olm3ca/PixelbookOSX/README.md

 8. After install:
     - If using itwlm, use [heliport](https://openintelwireless.github.io/HeliPort) to connect to Wifi.
-    - Help with testing framebuffer / iGPU settings, fix sound, touchpad, etc.
+    - The iGPU, Intel HD615, is not responding to framebuffer or other attempts to get acceleration working.
+Help with testing framebuffer / iGPU settings is needed.
+    - Still need to identify sound, touchpad, and power management solutions.
     - Test and report back!

 9. Current problems: